TR-1000/trivia-app-backend/README.md

 * More logging

 ### Challenges
-* Encountered some issues with Java code not saving when editing in Atom.
+* Encountered some [issues](https://discuss.atom.io/t/atom-is-not-saving-files/72580/4) with Java code not saving after editing in Atom.

 * Currently there is code for adding questions and answers to the database and access them from the API, but that code isn't working properly yet.